huanhulan/integration-blog/_posts/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers.md

 ```

 ***
-Note that this is not exactly a categorical identity morphism, because:
+Noting that this is not exactly a categorical identity morphism, because:

 ```Typescript
 const nan = NaN;